seekerted/MiABSFD-FreeMobilityMod/README.md

-# MiA BSFD Free Mobility Mod
+# MiABSFD Free Mobility Mod

-A mod for MiA: BSFD that allows you to move more freely.
+Infinite jumps, no fall damage, no natural status decrease, and no Abyss curse.

 ## Features

 - **Infinite jumping.** Hold jump to infinitely move upwards.
 You can also jump in mid-air.
-Do not quickly tap jump though, as the camera won't be able to keep up.
+Do not jump too fast, as the camera won't be able to keep up.
 - **No fall damage.**
 - **No stamina decrease.** Doing actions will not consume stamina.
 - **No natural hunger decrease.** Only tested for when you go hungry over time.
 Other actions like moving levels still consume hunger.
 - **No Abyss curse effect.** Going up will no longer trigger the Abyss curse.

+> [!WARNING]
+> This mod is experimental and might cause your game to crash during gameplay.
+Please stock up on Mail Balloons and save regularly.

 ## Installation